-How I Designed and Built a Real Working Mobile App in 48 hrs.
-(Using AI + No Code)
+How to Design and Build a Real Working Mobile App in 48 hrs.
+(Using Figma AI + No Code)

 If you think it’s cool to tell a prompt to design something, imagine being able to tell that prompt to research, design and code it for you.
 I’m going to show you the entire behind-the-scenes process of how I challenged myself to use Figma’s new AI features to do user research and analysis, generate my UI designs, prototype them, and then turn it all into a real app --and I did it all in just 48 hours.
 Here's what happened...